-SSCI 181

-ALCOHOL, DRUGS, AND SOCIETY
+SSCI 181 ALCOHOL, DRUGS, AND SOCIETY Fall/Spring, 3 credit hours GER 3

 This course examines the various theories and models of drug abuse and addiction.
 The pharmacology of drugs and alcohol and the behavioral and social consequences of drug abuse are studied.
 Students will have an opportunity to explore the scope of and impact on American Society by the abuse of alcohol and drugs.
 Topics will include: the impact on family systems, treatment, prevention and social control and public policy in the United States.
 Three hours lecture per week.